CapPow/audio_sifter/README.md

 - Accepts a folder full of audio files
 - Generates a keep and toss subfolder in the given folder
 - Plays audio files from the given folder, providing quick keep/toss hotkeys
-- Only plays audio starting after 1 second and stopping at 4 seconds
+- By default plays audio starting after 1.5 seconds and stopping after 3.5seconds
+ - This is to ensure the target audio survives timeshifting and pitch shifting during augmentation
 - Has playback speed & volume controls
 - Has an undo button